 \subsection{Causality Tagging Scheme}

-We use the ``BIO'' (Begin, Inside, Other) and ``C, E, Emb" (Cause, Effect, Embedded Causality) signs respectively to represent the position information of the words and the semantic roles of the causal events, where \textbf{Embedded Causality} \cite{mostafazadeh2016caters} means that a causal event has different roles of causality in different triplets.
-Fig.~\ref{fig3} is an example of an Embedded Causality in a sentence.
-The example sentence contains two causal triplets: ``\{\textbf{the chronic inflammation, Cause-Effect, an increased acid production}\}'' and ``\{\textbf{Helicobatcer, Cause-Effect, the chronic inflammation}\}'', note that `` \textbf{the chronic inflammation}'' is the Cause in the first triplet and also the Effect in the second triplet.
+We use the ``BIO'' (begin, inside, other) and ``C, E, Emb" (cause, effect, embedded causality) signs to represent the position information of the words and the semantic roles of the causal events, respectively, where \textbf{embedded causality} \cite{mostafazadeh2016caters} indicates that a causal event has different roles of causality in different triplets.
+Fig.~\ref{fig3} is an example of an embedded causality in a sentence.
+The example sentence contains two causal triplets: ``\{\textbf{the chronic inflammation, cause-effect, an increased acid production}\}'' and ``\{\textbf{Helicobacter, cause-effect, the chronic inflammation}\}'', note that ``\textbf{the chronic inflammation}” is the cause in the first triplet and the effect in the second triplet.

 Fig.~\ref{fig4} shows an example of such causality sequence tagging.
-Based on our causality tagging scheme, we label the causal event entities: ``the chronic inflammation'', ``Helicobacter pylori infection'' and ``an increased acid production'' separately with our special tags.
-Concretely, tag ``O'' represents the``Other'', which means that the corresponding word is irrelevant in any causality components.
-Tag ``B-C'' represents the ``Cause Begin'', tag ``I-C'' represents the ``Cause Inside'', tag ``B-E'' represents the ``Effect Begin'', tag ``I-E'' represents the ``Effect Inside'', tag ``B-Emb'' represents the ``Embedded Causality Begin'' and tag ``I-Emb'' represents the ``Embedded Causality Inside''.
+Based on our causality tagging scheme, we label the causal event entities ``chronic inflammation'', ``Helicobacter pylori infection'' and ``increased acid production'' separately with our special tags.
+Specifically, tag ``O'' represents the``other'', which means that the corresponding word is irrelevant in any causality components.
+Tag ``B-C'' represents the ``cause begin'', tag ``I-C'' represents the ``cause inside'', tag ``B-E'' represents the ``effect begin'', tag ``I-E'' represents the ``effect inside'', tag ``B-Emb'' represents the ``embedded causality begin'', and tag ``I-Emb'' represents the ``embedded causality inside''.
 Thus, the total number of tags is $N_{t}=7$.